silverjuke/silverjuke/docs/localization.md

 type will be edited during the translation process, and the latter is then created from it.
 Only *.mo files are usable from within Silverjuke.

-So the steps at a glance are: Download a *.po object from this site, edit it and then create a *.mo file which may then be shared with other users.
+So the steps at a glance are: Download a *.po object (eg. from Github), edit it and then create a *.mo file which may then be used by Silverjuke.
+The edited *.po file may be shared with other users by uploading eg. to Github.

 **What's needed**